-I am a German midwife based in Ireland for the last 10 years.
-I have worked in one of the biggest maternity hospitals during that time and made the big step into the home birth setting in 2015 to come back to practicing with a more natural approach, as I was used to, when I trained in Germany.
-Nevertheless I have learned so many things about birth and everything around it by working in one of the biggest maternity hospital in Europe.
-You can not replace the number of births a midwife is able to be part of, here in Ireland, thanks to the high birth rates and big maternity hospitals.
-I will be able to combine the experience of all those years with the holistic approach that I was introduced to in my training.
+I am a German midwife based in Ireland since 2008.
+I worked in one of the biggest maternity hospitals for 7 years when I came initially and made the big step into the home birth setting in 2015, to come back to practicing with a more natural approach, as I was used to, when I trained in Germany.
+Nevertheless, I have learned so many things about birth and everything around it, by working in one of the biggest maternity hospitals in Europe.
+You cannot replace the number of births a midwife is able to be part of, here in Ireland, thanks to the high birth rates and big maternity hospitals.
+I will be able to combine the experience of all those years with the holistic approach, that I was introduced to, in my training.

 All these wonderful experiences encouraged my drive to leave the hospital and offer homebirth services myself.
 So in December 2014 I made the final decision and I am now looking forward to all the wonderful woman I will meet in the course of this adventure.

 To have a few tools, I did a course in acupuncture for midwives in Germany and a course as a Hypnobirthing teacher in Ireland.
 These skills are a great addition to the oils and remedies I use to empower woman in their path to motherhood.

 I have also always striven to educate myself further and offer most evidence-based care possible, so I finished a Bachelor In Midwifery in 2011 and a Master in Learning and Teaching in 2023.
 In 2024 I signed a contract with Private Midwives Ireland to add to my portfolio and gain the ability to offer greater choice to woman in Ireland.

 I hope to meet you soon.